k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexfc">fc</a></b></td>
         <td>object</td>
         <td>
-          FC represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.<br/>
+          fc represents a Fibre Channel resource that is attached to a kubelet's host machine and then exposed to the pod.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexflexvolume">flexVolume</a></b></td>
         <td>object</td>
         <td>
-          FlexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin.<br/>
+          flexVolume represents a generic volume resource that is provisioned/attached using an exec based plugin.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexflocker">flocker</a></b></td>
         <td>object</td>
         <td>
-          Flocker represents a Flocker volume attached to a kubelet's host machine.
+          flocker represents a Flocker volume attached to a kubelet's host machine.
 This depends on the Flocker control service being running<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexgcepersistentdisk">gcePersistentDisk</a></b></td>
         <td>object</td>
         <td>
-          GCEPersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+          gcePersistentDisk represents a GCE Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#gcepersistentdisk<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexgitrepo">gitRepo</a></b></td>
         <td>object</td>
         <td>
-          GitRepo represents a git repository at a particular revision.
+          gitRepo represents a git repository at a particular revision.
 DEPRECATED: GitRepo is deprecated.
 To provision a container with a git repo, mount an EmptyDir into an InitContainer that clones the repo using git, then mount the EmptyDir into the Pod's container.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexglusterfs">glusterfs</a></b></td>
         <td>object</td>
         <td>
-          Glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
+          glusterfs represents a Glusterfs mount on the host that shares a pod's lifetime.
 More info: https://examples.k8s.io/volumes/glusterfs/README.md<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexhostpath">hostPath</a></b></td>
         <td>object</td>
         <td>
-          HostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
+          hostPath represents a pre-existing file or directory on the host machine that is directly exposed to the container.
 This is generally used for system agents or other privileged things that are allowed to see the host machine.
 Most containers will NOT need this.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#hostpath --- TODO(jonesdl) We need to restrict who can use host directory mounts and who can/can not mount host directories as read/write.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexiscsi">iscsi</a></b></td>
         <td>object</td>
         <td>
-          ISCSI represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
+          iscsi represents an ISCSI Disk resource that is attached to a kubelet's host machine and then exposed to the pod.
 More info: https://examples.k8s.io/volumes/iscsi/README.md<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexnfs">nfs</a></b></td>
         <td>object</td>
         <td>
-          NFS represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs<br/>
+          nfs represents an NFS mount on the host that shares a pod's lifetime More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexpersistentvolumeclaim">persistentVolumeClaim</a></b></td>
         <td>object</td>
         <td>
-          PersistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
+          persistentVolumeClaimVolumeSource represents a reference to a PersistentVolumeClaim in the same namespace.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexphotonpersistentdisk">photonPersistentDisk</a></b></td>
         <td>object</td>
         <td>
-          PhotonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine<br/>
+          photonPersistentDisk represents a PhotonController persistent disk attached and mounted on kubelets host machine<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexportworxvolume">portworxVolume</a></b></td>
         <td>object</td>
         <td>
-          PortworxVolume represents a portworx volume attached and mounted on kubelets host machine<br/>
+          portworxVolume represents a portworx volume attached and mounted on kubelets host machine<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexprojected">projected</a></b></td>
         <td>object</td>
         <td>
-          Items for all in one resources secrets, configmaps, and downward API<br/>
+          projected items for all in one resources secrets, configmaps, and downward API<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexquobyte">quobyte</a></b></td>
         <td>object</td>
         <td>
-          Quobyte represents a Quobyte mount on the host that shares a pod's lifetime<br/>
+          quobyte represents a Quobyte mount on the host that shares a pod's lifetime<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexrbd">rbd</a></b></td>
         <td>object</td>
         <td>
-          RBD represents a Rados Block Device mount on the host that shares a pod's lifetime.
+          rbd represents a Rados Block Device mount on the host that shares a pod's lifetime.
 More info: https://examples.k8s.io/volumes/rbd/README.md<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexscaleio">scaleIO</a></b></td>
         <td>object</td>
         <td>
-          ScaleIO represents a ScaleIO persistent volume attached and mounted on Kubernetes nodes.<br/>
+          scaleIO represents a ScaleIO persistent volume attached and mounted on Kubernetes nodes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexsecret">secret</a></b></td>
         <td>object</td>
         <td>
-          Secret represents a secret that should populate this volume.
+          secret represents a secret that should populate this volume.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#secret<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexstorageos">storageos</a></b></td>
         <td>object</td>
         <td>
-          StorageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.<br/>
+          storageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#cassandradatacenterspecpodtemplatespecspecvolumesindexvspherevolume">vsphereVolume</a></b></td>
         <td>object</td>
         <td>
-          VsphereVolume represents a vSphere volume attached and mounted on kubelets host machine<br/>
+          vsphereVolume represents a vSphere volume attached and mounted on kubelets host machine<br/>
         </td>
         <td>false</td>
       </tr></tbody>